 AN ECOLOGICAL APPROACH OF ADDICTION

 Jean-Félix Savary is the director of the University of the Geneva School of Social Work since 2022.
-As fromer secretary general of GREA (swiss professional nerwor on addiction), he has been active in the addiction field for nearly 20 years, as an advocate for humane and effective addictions policies, rooted in human rights.
-His main interest are mental health, addictions and human rights. and the analysis of public
+As former secretary general of GREA (Swiss professional nerworks on addiction), he has been active in the addiction field for nearly 20 years, as an advocate for humane and effective addictions policies, rooted in human rights.
+His main interest are mental health, addictions and human rights. and the analysis of public policies.